spimort/TerraBrush/README.md

 |TextureSetResource[x].RoughnessTexture|The roughness texture of the set.|
 |Texture Detail|This will determine how often your textures will be repeated on the terrain.
 A higher value means more repetitions.
 The default value is 20.|
 |Use Anti Tile|This will determine if the textures will use an Anti Tile algorithm.|
+|Height Blend Factor|The intensity (contrast) of the texture blending when using heightmaps/bumpmaps.
+0 will use classic linear blending.
+The default value is 10.
+Negative or exaggerated values may produce interesting artistic effects.
 |**Foliage**||
 |Foliages|An array of FoliageResource. **Make sure to hit the update terrain button when you modify this and the terrain has already been created**.|
 |FoliageResource[x].Definition|The definition of the foliage.
 Create a **FoliageDefinitionResource** to use it.
 You can create a resource of this definition to reuse it in other terrain.|